Penjo989/Spy-Tool/README.md

 7. Enable more dynamic Arp spoofs.
 8. Allow the user to choose a subnet mask.
 9. Improve gui.
-10. Use inheritence and other OOP methods more often in my code.
+10. Use inheritence and other OOP ideas more often in my code.